OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 The following approach can be used in order to patch the JavaScript file:

-1. Unpack the APK archive using `APKTool` tool.
+1. Unpack the APK archive using `apktool` tool.
 2. Copy the content of the file `assets/index.android.bundle` into a temporary file.
 3. Use `JStillery` to beautify and deobfuscate the content of the temporary file.
 4. Identify where the code should be patched in the temporary file and implement the changes.
 5. Put the *patched code* on a single line and copy it in the original `assets/index.android.bundle` file.
-6. Repack the APK archive using `APKTool` tool and sign it before to install it on the target device/emulator.
+6. Repack the APK archive using `apktool` tool and sign it before to install it on the target device/emulator.

 #### Dynamic Instrumentation